It may be possible to solve your dispute without going to court, for example, by using mediation or negotiation.

 You should make sure you're clear on your rights before taking action, and will need to consult a solicitor before going to court.
 A solicitor should be able to give you advice about your options, and an idea of costs.
 It can be very expensive settling disputes in court, unless you are eligible for free or reduced cost advice under Legal Aid.

 If you can (although it isn't always possible), you could try and negotiate with your partner.
-If you and your partner can’t talk alone without disagreeing, you could try mediation.
+If you and your partner can’t talk alone without disagreeing, you could try mediation or counselling.

 Mediation is different from counselling as it aims to reach practical agreements about finance, children and property by using a neutral third party (the 'mediator') to help you talk through issues.
 Mediation can have very positive long-term benefits as it can help build understanding between ex-partners.